cmelero96/weather-tool/README.md

     + Humidity
     + Pressure
     + Sunrise/Sunset Time
++ Show basic weather info for the next 7 days on that location
 + Show basic weather info for the last 30 days on that location

 ## Bonus Round: